Tyler Simko

 Hi!
 I'm Tyler.

-I regularly teach in data science and American politics at the graduate, undergraduate, and high school levels.
-For example, I created my own course on US Local Policymaking in Spring 2022 for Harvard undergraduates, re-designed the summer data science training for MPA/ID students at the Harvard Kennedy School in 2022, and created an Introduction to Data Science (in R) in Summer 2021 for high school students in New Jersey.
+I teach data science and American politics courses at the graduate, undergraduate, and high school levels.
+For example, I created a course on US Local Policymaking in Spring 2022 for Harvard undergraduates, re-designed the summer data science training for MPA/ID students at the Harvard Kennedy School in 2022, and created an Introduction to Data Science in Summer 2021 for high school students in New Jersey.

 If you have any questions / comments, here is my e-mail: tsimko@g.harvard.edu.